CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/gauges/LiquidityGaugeV6.md

 Newer liquidity gauges (from `LiquidityGaugeV3.vy` and upwards) introduce the possibility to add what are termed "permissionless rewards."
 However, the term "permissionless" might be misleading as only a `distributor` address, set by the gauge's `manager`, can add these rewards.
 The `manager` address is set to [`tx.origin`](https://docs.vyperlang.org/en/stable/constants-and-vars.html?highlight=tx.origin#block-and-transaction-properties) at the time of contract deployment.

 To add rewards to a gauge, a reward token and a distributor must be set by calling the `set_reward_distributor` function.
-This action can only be performed by the `manager` or the `admin` of the Factory contract, wich deployed the pool.
+This action can only be performed by the `manager` or the `admin` of the Factory contract, which deployed the pool.
 Each reward token can have only one distributor.
-The "right to add a reward token" can be transfered.
+The "right to add a reward token" can be transferred.
 Tokens are added as rewards to the gauge via the `add_reward` method.

 !!!warning "NOT BOOSTABLE: Distribution of Externally Added Rewards"
     Externally added rewards are not boostable and are distributed purely based on the user's unboosted share of liquidity in the gauge.